firefart/stunner/Readme.md

 ## udp-scanner

-If a TURN server allows UDP connections to targets this scanner can be used to scan all private ip ranges and send them SNMP and DNS requests.
+If a TURN server allows UDP connections to internal targets this scanner can be used to scan all private ip ranges and send them
+SNMP and DNS requests.
 As this checks a lot of IPs this can take multiple days to complete so use with caution or specify smaller targets via the parameters.
-You need to supply a SNMP community string that will be tried and a domain name that will be resolved on each IP.
+You need to supply an SNMP community string that will be tried and a domain name that will be resolved on each IP.
 For the domain name you can for example use burp collaborator.

 ### Options